 $45.00 per user

 $130.00 per user

 $150.00 per user

 Pros: It is feature-rich and runs on Windows, Linux, and Mac.
 There is a good user forum.

 Cons: There is a steep learning curve.
 Users can only be added one at a time.

-Bottomline: xTuple's solutions are flexible, a perfect option for a small business willing to put time in to mastering the app.
+Bottomline: xTuple's solutions are flexible.
+They are a perfect option for a small business willing to put the time into mastering the app.

 Norfolk, Virginia, US

 119 W York St, Norfolk, VA 23510, USA

 xTuple's plans range from $45.00 to $150.00 per user a month.